Sleep Apnea Treatment Options

 For some carefully selected people the answer is yes, surgery is a good therapy option for their OSA.
 However, the majority of patients with OSA are best treated medically.
 Placing a breathing tube in the windpipe (tracheostomy) was the first treatment perscribed for OSA.
 It was always successful, but was poorly accepted and is seldom used today.
 The removal of pharyngeal tissue to open the airway may be indicated for a small percentage of people.
 As a dental office we always look in the throat to see if this could be a contributing factor toward soemone’s OSA.
 If these tissues are present we will discuss the possible referral to an ENT (Ear , Nose and Throat Physician) for evaluation for surgery.

+Many people just order from CPAP Australia and think that this is the only solution but sometimes this isn’t the case.
 For the vast majority of people with OSA their condition is a chronic disease.
 If you have OSA it will likely last your lifetime.
 It can be successfully managed, but it will not be cured.
 OSA is like other chronic diseases such as diabetes or high blood pressure.
 In highly selected patients surgical cures of OSA have been reported.
 Management of OSA with changes in lifestyle and the addition of a medical device have proven to be very effective.
 Loss of weight and neck size is very important as a first lifestyle change.
 Use of a medical device like a MRD (mandibular repositioning device) with a dentist or with CPAP from a sleep physician will likely help.